Tourin House & Gardens, Cappoquin, County Waterford P51 YYIK

 The staircase hall, photograph courtesy of myhome.ie

 Philip showed us features of the house.
 I told him of my blog.
 He told us of the history of the house and of his family, the Wingfields.
 We were delighted to learn that he is distantly related to Thomas Cromwell (see my Powerscourt townhouse entry)!
-Naturally this current indirect descendent Philip read Hillary Mantel’s books, Wolf Hall and its sequel, and he told us a third is to follow!
+Naturally this current indirect descendant Philip read Hillary Mantel’s books, Wolf Hall and its sequel, and he told us a third is to follow!
 Fantastic!
 I can’t wait, as I read and loved them too, after watching the brilliant rendition of Cromwell by Mark Ryland!
 [9]

 The staircase hall, photograph courtesy of myhome.ie